 UND is a leader in big data expertise.
 We are the lead institution in a multi-university project for digital agriculture, funded by the National Science Foundation.
 And we co-lead another NSF project to determine industry and academic computational needs in the Midwest.

 Study at a Carnegie Doctoral Research Institution ranked #151 by the NSF.
 Students are an integral part of UND research.

-What can you do with a master's in computer science?
+What can I do with a master's degree in computer science?